-What should you do if someone in your household starts to show COVID-19 symptoms or tests positive for the virus?
-Here’s some guidance on how to care for someone who has COVID-19 while limiting the chance that the virus will spread easily in your household.
+So, what should you do if someone in your household starts showing COVID-19 symptoms or tests positive for the virus?
+Here’s some guidance on how to care for someone who has COVID-19 while limiting the chances that the virus will spread easily in your household.

 The coronavirus mainly spreads when people who are infected come in close contact with others.
 A home where people spend many hours a day together is a prime spot for this to happen.

 “Right now, we’re seeing a lot of infectivity in homes, where someone who’s sick infects other people they live with,” says James Merlino, MD, Chief Clinical Transformation Officer.

-A recent study supported by the Centers for Disease Control and Prevention confirmed that it’s common for the coronavirus to spread among people in a household – often early after one person starts feeling sick.
+A study supported by the Centers for Disease Control and Prevention (CDC) confirmed that it’s common for the coronavirus to spread among people in a household — often early after one person starts feeling sick.

-Experts agree that it’s best for someone who’s sick with COVID-19 symptoms or who tests positive for the disease to isolate themselves as soon as possible.
+Experts agree that it’s best for someone who’s sick with COVID-19 symptoms or who tests positive for the virus to isolate themselves as soon as possible.

 Ideally, this means they should stay in a separate bedroom and preferably use a separate bathroom, too.

 “If you have to be in close proximity to the person who is sick, you can all wear masks,” Dr. Merlino says.
 “But trying to keep people separated as much as possible is the best thing you can do.”

-If you can’t avoid close contact with the person in your home who is sick, the CDC recommends that you also stay home while they isolate and for 14 days afterward.
+If you can’t avoid close contact with the person in your home who is sick, the CDC recommends that you also stay home while they isolate.
 This will ensure that you don’t risk spreading COVID-19 to others outside of your home.
-Watch for a fever, cough, shortness of breath or other COVID-19 symptoms.
+Watch for fever, cough, shortness of breath or other COVID-19 symptoms.